 Oily fish are high in eicosapentaenoic acid, or EPA, and docosahexaenoic acid, or DHA.
 These omega-3 fatty acids decrease the risk of irregular heartbeat, reduce triglyceride levels and slow the growth of plaque in the arteries, reports the heart association.
 Fish is also a good source of protein and is not high in saturated fat.

-The heart association recommends that people without heart disease eat at least two servings of fish, especially fatty fish, every week.
-Each serving is 3.5 oz., or about 3/4 cup of flaked fish.
-Those with heart problems benefit from consuming about 1 g of EPA and DHA per day.
+The American Heart Association recommends that people without heart disease eat at least two servings of fish, especially fatty fish, every week.
+Each serving is 3.5 ounces, or about a three-quarter cup of flaked fish.
+Those with heart problems benefit from consuming about one gram of EPA and DHA per day.

-Halibut does not have the highest levels of omega-3 fatty acids in the seafood world, but it is still a good choice, containing .9 g per 100 g of fresh fish.
-This compares with fresh salmon at 1.4 g per 100 g of fish; lake trout, with 1.6 g; sardines, with 1.7 g; herring, with 1.7 g; and mackerel, with 2.2 g, according to weight-loss adviser Anne Collins.
+Halibut does not have the highest levels of omega-3 fatty acids in the seafood world, but it is still a good choice, containing 0.9 grams per 100 grams of fresh fish.
+This compares with fresh salmon at 1.4 grams per 100 grams of fish; lake trout, with 1.6 grams; sardines, with 1.7 grams; herring, with 1.7 grams; and mackerel, with 2.2 grams, according to weight-loss adviser Anne Collins.

 For best diet results, enjoy halibut baked or grilled and not fried.
 Choose low-salt, low-fat seasonings such as lemon, spices and herbs.
 Beck calls halibut a "great culinary canvas," saying that it takes well to flavorings from various cultures, including sesame oil, ginger, white wine, herbs, tomatoes and peppers.